rjwthree/Martingale/README.md

 The plots display what I meant by the deep intuition derived from simulations.
 Two examples show typical trajectories of 10,000 blackjack hands played using the Martingale system with no ceiling, resulting in a net gain of about $48,000 accompanied by occasional losses of thousands or tens of thousands of dollars.
 Recovering these amounts through doubling would require bets that would exceed the table limits at most casinos.

-Three further examples show typical trajectories using a low, moderate, or high ceiling — representing 2, 6, or 10 opportunities to double bets, respectively.
+Three further examples show typical trajectories using a low, moderate, or high ceiling — specifically 2, 6, or 9 opportunities to double bets, respectively.
 With the low ceiling of $40, there are frequent periods of minor success but an average of about 70 cents per hand is lost in the long run.
-The moderate ceiling of $640 produces similar patterns with an average loss of about $1.54 per hand, and the high ceiling of $10,240 loses an average of about $2.60 per hand.
+The moderate ceiling of $640 produces similar patterns with an average loss of about $1.54 per hand, and the high ceiling of $5,120 loses an average of about $2.30 per hand.

 Because losses are larger and scarcer with higher ceilings, the outcome when stopped at a random point is more variable when the ceiling is higher.